tldr-pages/tldr-node-client/README.md

 ## Configuration

 You can configure the `tldr` client by adding a `.tldrrc` file in your HOME directory.
-Start by copying the `config.json` file from the repo.
+You can copy the contents of the `config.json` file from the repo to get the basic structure to start with, and modify it to suit your needs.

-You can choose any of the themes by changing the `"theme"` variable, or you can create your own theme and add it to the `"themes"` section.
+The default color theme is the one named `"simple"`.
+You can change the theme by assigning a different value to the `"theme"` variable -- either to choose one of the pre-configured themes, or to a new theme that you have previously created in the `"themes"` section.
 Note the the colors and text effects you can choose are limited.
-Refer [here](https://github.com/chalk/chalk#styles) for all options.
+Refer to the [chalk documentation](https://github.com/chalk/chalk#styles) for all options.

 ```json
 {